CIS565-Fall-2013/Project3-Simulation/README.md

 Part2: SPH Fluid Simulation
 ---

 For a simulation to build upon this N-Body interaction, I've implemented a very basic SPH simulation with forces based on pressure and viscosity.
 SPH fluid simulations are a standard in the industry for large scale fluid scenes in movies as well as smaller scale interactive applications.
 It is based on solving the Navier-Stokes equation in a Lagrangian (particle) based manner.
+(SPH in four days woohoo!)

 [View Video](https://www.dropbox.com/s/7v53ouce59jqgng/sph_basic.mov)